urbainvaes/vim-ripple/README.md

 respectively.
 This is sometimes necessary to enable sending several lines of code to the REPL at once.
-The fourth element of the list must be either 0 or 1, and it controls whether an additional `<cr>` should be appended to the code chunks followed by a blank line.
+The fourth element of the list must be either 0 or 1, and it controls whether an additional `<cr>` should be appended to the code chunks that are followed by a blank line.
 (This can be useful to avoid the need to press `<cr>` manually in the terminal window.
 In `ipython`, for example, two `<cr>` are required to run an indented block.)